Manbradge History, Family Crest & Coats of Arms

 The chief seat of the Mandevilles was at Walden in Essex, but many junior lines abounded.
 "Jehan de Mandeville", translated as "Sir John Mandeville", was noted as the compiler of a singular book of supposed travels, written in Anglo-Norman French, published between 1357 and 1371.
 They were Lords of the Manor of Earl's Stoke, in Wiltshire and also were granted lands in Devon.

-Important Dates for the Manbradge family
+Early History of the Manbradge family

 This web page shows only a small excerpt of our Manbradge research.
 Another 89 words (6 lines of text) covering the years 1357, 1357, 1371, 1189, 1670 and 1733 are included under the topic Early Manbradge History in all our PDF Extended History products and printed products wherever possible.